Karnataka State Police: Forest Cell

 The Forest Cell assists the Karnataka Forest Department with their operations.

-Policing Excess & Errors
+Policing excess and errors

 Karnataka High Court ordered a departmental inquiry against policemen for filing false chargesheet under NDPS Act affecting careers and future of students.
 In another instance, Kerala Police arrested Karnataka police officers who took money from crypto traders.
+The Karnataka Police fired openly during the 2008 Haveri police shooting causing two deaths, resulting in a judicial probe ordered.

 Training

 This wing is headed by the Director General of Police, Training, assisted by an Inspector General of Police (Training) and Deputy Inspector General of Police (Training).
-Karnataka has so many training institutions:
+Karnataka has many training institutions: